fssa-batch3/hemanath.muralikrishnan__web_project/README.md

 ## Buyer

 ### Create an account[Completed]
-- Scenario 1: Successfully create an account
+- Scenario 1: Successfully create an account.
     - Steps:
         1. Navigate to the registration page.
         2. Enter the required information such as first name,last name, email, mobile number and password.